pratappadhy2005/python-basics/README.md

 ## ▶️ How to Run

-You need Python 3 installed.
+You need Python 3  or higher version  installed.
 To run any script:

 ```bash
 python filename.py